vishnupadminilanka/TravelTide_v2/README.md

-# TravelTide_v2
-Customer Segmentation for TravelTide app

-🚀 **Executive Summary:** Travelproject – Personalization and Engagement Strategy Post 04 Jan 2023 up until July 2023 📌 **Objective**
+# 🚀 Executive Summary: Travelproject – Personalization and Engagement Strategy (Post Jan 2023)
-To enhance user engagement and increase conversion by offering personalized perks to travelers based on demographic, behavioral, and transactional patterns derived from post-January 4th, 2023 user activity.
+Travelproject aims to increase user engagement and conversion rates through personalized perks tailored to user demographics, behavior, and spending patterns.
+By analyzing post-January 4th, 2023 user activity, a decision-tree-based segmentation framework was designed to strategically assign perks that resonate with user needs and travel habits.

+# 🎯 Objective
+To enhance engagement and boost booking conversions by targeting active and inactive users with contextual perks based on behavioral and transactional insights.

-🔍 **User Segmentation Strategy**
+# 🔍 Segmentation Strategy
-The segmentation logic was designed using a **decision-tree-based** approach with key metrics:

-Trips completed

-User age
+Users with more than 7 sessions were considered for analysis.
+Key segmentation dimensions included:

+Trip Frequency
+Age Group
-Spending habits
+Spending Behavior

-Session activity

-Family status (children)
+Family Status (Children)
 Cancellations

-Users were filtered to only include those with more than **7 sessions up**, ensuring an engaged cohort for perk optimization.
+A rule-based decision tree was used to define personalized segments and perks.

-🧩 Segments and Corresponding Perks
+# 🧩 Segment-Based Perks
 **1. Inactive Users**
 Criteria: num_trips = 0